Lőrinc Jankovich

 Lőrinc Jankovich (8 October 1907 - 14 September 1990) was a Hungarian equestrian.
 He competed in two events at the 1936 Summer Olympics.

 Early life and education

 Jankovich was born in Mezőhegyes in 1907.
 His father was a livestock inspector.

 Olympics

-In the individual event of the three-day competition, Jankovich finished 9th with a score of 154.30 points on his horse "Irány".
-The team, consisiting also of Ágoston Endrődy and István Visy withdrew due to the fall of István Visy, and finished unplaced in the team competition.
+In the individual event of the three-day competition, Jankovich finished ninth with a score of 154.30 points on his horse "Irány".
+The team, consisting also of Ágoston Endrődy and István Visy withdrew due to the fall of István Visy, and finished unplaced in the team competition.

 Military service

 Jankovich had a rank of captain.
-He served in Cegléd between October 2, 1931 and April 30, 1933 with the 2nd Hungarian Army Hussar Regiment.
+He served in Cegléd between October 2, 1931, and April 30, 1933, with the 2nd Hungarian Army Hussar Regiment.